-UK: The railway supply industry has welcomed a House of Commons Transport Committee report into the skills needs of the train, motor vehicle, bus, aircraft and ship manufacturing sectors in England, which says rail reforms provide a ‘once-in-a-generation opportunities’ for the rolling stock manufacturing sector.
+UK: The railway supply industry has welcomed a House of Commons Transport Committee report into the skills needs of the train, motor vehicle, bus, aircraft and ship manufacturing sectors in England, which says rail reforms provide ‘once-in-a-generation opportunities’ for the rolling stock manufacturing sector.

-The report Engine for growth: securing skills for transport manufacturing published on January 28 says vehicle manufacturing provides high quality, well-paid work and makes a significant contribution to the economy, as the UK can supply both domestic and export markets.
-However, the Committee says the government must address skills shortages, and the Department of Transport needs to co-ordinate its efforts with the departments for Business & Trade, Education & Skills, Work & Pensions, and Energy Security & Net Zero as well as the Cabinet Office.
+The report Engine for growth: securing skills for transport manufacturing, published on January 28, says vehicle manufacturing provides high quality, well-paid work and makes a significant contribution to the economy, as the UK can supply both domestic and export markets.
+However, the Committee says the government must address skills shortages, and the Department for Transport needs to co-ordinate its efforts with the departments for Business & Trade, Education & Skills, Work & Pensions, and Energy Security & Net Zero as well as the Cabinet Office.

 Rail industry input on skills